LEA Grating Acuity Test

 Assessment of young children and children with different intellectual abilities

 The possibility to use grating tests is related to the age but more to the communication and concept development of the child.
-I have used it in the assessment of children with developmental delay in kindergarten and seen 1) that the child cannot even move his finger along the lines, so that child needs to train before we can test.
+I have used them in the assessment of children with developmental delay in kindergarten and seen 1) that the child cannot even move his finger along the lines, so that child needs to train before we can test.
 2) Some other children hide their eyes behind their hands as soon as they look at the gratings demonstrating that the gratings most probably are distorted and unpleasantly difficult to their visual system.
 3) Other children can move their finger on the broader lines but not on the 8cpcm lines.
 None of these children could answer the question whether the edges of the lines were straight/smooth or irregular.
 Even in this group of children it is thus possible to create test situations that help us to detect something new about their visual system.

 The standard test situation requires that the child can report the direction of the lines, by showing or describing (going up/going to the side/going up on this side (for the diagonal lines), himself or assisted.
 Usually we have first assessed the child's ability to perceive and copy directions of lines using the Mailbox test and several narrow objects that the child arranges parallel/in the same direction.
 This way we know that the child does have the ability to perceive and report the direction of lines.
 Many first graders do not know what the word parallel means so it should be avoided in the beginning and used first when the child masters the task of placing narrow objects, like pencils, at a certain distance from each other.
 Some children want to be efficient and push all the pencils next to each other.
 Then you have to explain the task a second time.